Gavilan Aeronautics and Space Administration

 "We choose to go to the Moon, not because it is easy, but because it is hard" In this project, Gavilan Engineering students work to build a sugar-powered, 3D-printed rocket from scratch.

-Buoyant object acceleration Physics
+Buoyant Object Acceleration Physics

 Euler Method Simulation - Enhanced Algorithm